lzhengms/yuidoc-bootstrap/README.md

 Getting Started
 ---------------
-1. Clone theme to your projects
+1. Clone theme into your projects directory
-1. Run `npm install` in the theme root
+1. Run `npm install` in the theme root directory

 Config YUIDoc
 -------------